sevidmusic/Roady/README.md

 The following is an overview of the steps taken in this demo:

-- The App Package for the SingleAppWebsite App was created via dsh --new AppPackage.
+- The App Package for the SingleAppWebsite App was created via `dsh --new AppPackage`.

 - The appropriate SingleAppWebsite App Package files were configured manually using a text editor.

-- The SingleAppWebsite App was made from the SingleAppWebsite App Package via dsh --make-app.
+- The SingleAppWebsite App was made from the SingleAppWebsite App Package via `dsh --make-app`.

-- The SingleAppWebsite App was built via dsh --build-app.
+- The SingleAppWebsite App was built via `dsh --build-app`.

-- A development server was started at http://localhost:8080 via dsh --start-development-server.
+- A development server was started at `http://localhost:8080` via `dsh --start-development-server`.

-The new SingleAppWebsite App is now running on http://localhost:8080 and can be accessed from a web browser.
+The new SingleAppWebsite App is now running on `http://localhost:8080` and can be accessed from a web browser.